DeadByDevs/dbd_api/README.md

   - source api-env/bin/activate

 - install in env

-  - pip install fastapi && pip install "uvicorn[standard]"
+  - pip install "uvicorn[standard]"

+- add packages to requirements.txt
+  - pip freeze > requirements.txt

 ## how to run the app :